ethanzhouyc/zap-ai/README.md

 # zap-ai
-A Retrieval-Augmented Generation (RAG)-based AI assistant for ZAP, enabling users to ask detailed questions on ZAP documentation, template generation, and Matter specifications.
+A Retrieval-Augmented Generation (RAG)-based AI assistant for ZAP, enabling users to ask detailed questions on ZAP documentation and Matter XMLs.

 ## Setup Instructions